andrew/ultimate-awesome/README.md

 - [awesome-SLAM-algorithm](https://github.com/Hardy-Uint/awesome-SLAM-algorithm) - SLAM algorithm.
 - [awesome-polymarket-tools](https://github.com/harish-garg/awesome-polymarket-tools) - This list compiles the best Polymarket tools and resources for traders, developers, and researchers.
 - [awesome-effective-altruism](https://github.com/henryaj/awesome-effective-altruism) - A curated list of resources on how to do the most good.
+- [awesome-hyperlane](https://github.com/hyperlane-xyz/awesome-hyperlane) - A collection of tools, tutorials, articles, blog posts, interviews, and videos related to Hyperlane.
 - [awesome-camel-k](https://github.com/ikwattro/awesome-camel-k) - Centralised list of resources about Apache Camel K.
 - [awesome-ai-qr-codes](https://github.com/ispacekid/awesome-ai-qr-codes) - 😎 Awesome lists of AI QR code art tools and resources.
 - [awesome-emails](https://github.com/izmaelmag/awesome-emails) - List of tools, articles and videos about email design and development.